avaxman/Directional/docs/tutorial.md

 Polar fields are represented using angles.
 These angles may encode the rotation from some given basis on a tangent space (and so it is a "logarithmic" representation, when compared to Cartesian methods), or an angle difference between two neighboring tangent spaces (in the sense of deviation from parallel transport).
 The former usually requires integer variables for directional-field design.
 The latter does not, but state-of-the-art methods require the prescription of indices around independent dual cycles in the mesh.
 Currently, Directional supports the latter.

-### <a Id = "#index-prescription"></a>401 Index Prescription
+### 401 Index Prescription

-The notion of encoding rotation angles on dual edges, as means to encode deviation from parallel transport between adjacent tangent planes, appeared in several formats in the literature [^crane_2010],[^ray_2008].
-The formulation and notation we use in Directional is that of Trivial Connections [^crane_2010].
+The notion of encoding rotation angles on dual edges, as a means to encode deviation from parallel transport between adjacent tangent planes, appeared in several formats in the literature [[Ray et al. 2008](#Ray2008)].
+The formulation and notation we use in Directional is that of Trivial Connections [[Crane et al. 2010](#Crane2010)].
 Trivial connection solves for a single rotation angle $\delta_{ij}$ per (dual) edge $e_{ij}$ between two faces $f_i$ and $f_j$, encoding the deviation from parallel transport between them.
 The algorithm first computes a spanning set of *basis cycles*, around all of which the sum of $\delta_{ij}$ has to be prescribed.
 The summation is defined as a matrix $H$.
 Every such cycle (row in the matrix) has an original curvature $K_0$, and the prescribed index defines an alternative curvature that is induced by the vector field (and hence it's a trivial connection).
 The algorithm solves for the smoothest field, in the 2-norm least squares sense, as follows:

 $$
 \delta = \text{argmin}\ |\delta_{ij}|^2\ s.t.\ H\delta = -K_0 + K.